Skip to main content

 Suggested Uses

-Planted as a specimen, patio tree, or understory tree in woodland gardens and shaded borders at 20–25 foot (6–7.5 m) spacing.
-The tolerance of partial shade makes it suitable for positions under taller trees or on the north side of structures where most maples perform poorly.
-Not suited to heavy shade, sites with poor drainage, or alkaline soils.
+Used as a specimen, patio tree, or understory tree in woodland gardens and shaded borders at 20–25 foot (6–7.5 m) spacing.
+The tolerance of partial shade allows it to be placed under taller trees or on the north side of structures where many cultivated maples perform poorly.
+It does not tolerate heavy shade, poorly drained sites, or alkaline soils.

 How to Identify

-Acer cissifolium is identified by its trifoliate leaves — three separate leaflets rather than the lobed single leaf of most maples — a feature shared among cultivated maples only with A. negundo and A. griseum.
-Distinguished from A. negundo by the smaller, more uniform leaflets and the lack of waxy-white bloom on young stems.
-Distinguished from A. griseum by the absence of peeling papery bark.
-The paired winged samaras confirm maple identity.
-The dioecious habit means only female trees produce fruit.
+Acer cissifolium bears trifoliate leaves — three separate leaflets rather than the lobed single leaf of most maples — a feature shared among cultivated maples with A. negundo and A. griseum.
+It is separated from A. negundo by the smaller, more uniform leaflets and the lack of waxy-white bloom on young stems.
+It is separated from A. griseum by the absence of peeling papery bark.
+The paired winged samaras confirm maple identity, and the dioecious habit means only female trees produce fruit.

 Appearance